davidrosenberg/mlcourse/learning-objectives.md

 - Define the Lagrangian for this optimization problem, and explain how the Lagrangian encodes all the information in the original optimization problem.
 - Write the primal and dual optimization problem in terms of the Lagrangian.

+## Week 5 (2/20/2018)

+### 5a: Kernel Methods
+- Explain how explicit feature maps can be used to extend the expressivity of linear models.
+- Explain potential issues explicitly computing large feature spaces.
+- State and explain the definition of a 'kernelized' method.
+- Explain why the SVM dual is kernelized, while the primal is not (ignoring the representer theorem).
+- Give the relationship between a feature map and kernel function.
+- Explain the computational benefits of kernelization based on costs of optimizing over R^n vs R^d.
+- Be able to apply the kernel trick using the kernel matrix K.
+- Be able to apply the elements of our proof of the representer theorem (ex: projections decrease norms) to prove related theorems.
+- Compare using the representer theorem and duality to kernelized SVM.
+- Describe common kernels (RBF/polynomial) and their properties (i.e. equivalent feature maps, computational benefits relative to explicit computation (if possible),...).
+- Describe some general recipes for deriving "new" kernel function.

+### 5b: Citysense
+- Explain what's new here (specifically defining our action space as probability distributions on y).

+### 5c: MLE
+- Define the likelihood of an estimate of a probability distribution for some data D.
+- Define a parameteric model, and some common parameteric families.
+- Define the MLE for some parameter theta of a probability model.
+- Be able to find the MLE using first order conditions on the log-likelihood.

+## Week 6 (2/27/2018)

+### 6a: Conditional Probability Models
+- Describe the basic structure of a linear probabilistic model, in terms of (i) a parameter theta of the probablistic model, (ii) a linear score function, (iii) a transfer function (kin to a "response function" or "inverse link" function, though we've relaxed requirements on the parameter theta).
+- Explain how we can use MLE to choose w, the weight vector in our linear function (in (ii) above).
+- Give common transfer functions for (i) bernoulli, (ii) poisson, (iii) gaussian, and (iv) categorical distributions.
+Explain why these common transfer functions make sense (in terms of their codomains).
+- Explain the equivalence of EMR and MLE for negative log-likelihood loss.

+### 6b: Bayesian Methods
+- Explain basic setup for point estimation, and desirable properties of point estimators.
+- Be able to find MLE for simple problems using log-likelihood.
+- Exlain what's new with bayesian statistic (relative to classical/frequentist approaches).
+- Be able to unpack the joint distribution on a parameter and data using the prior and likelihood.
+- Express and manipulate the posterior distribution using proportionality.
+- Define conjugate priors, and why they're useful.
+- Give the setup for Bayesian decision theory, and derive bayes action for standard loss functions.

+## Week 7 (3/6/2018): Midterm

+## Week 7 (3/20/2018)

+### 8b: Bayesian Regression
+- (Recap) Recall the basic Bayesian setup (likelihood and prior), and be able to write the posterior distribution using proportionality -- (see slide 15 for Gaussian Example).
+- Explain the difference between the posterior predictive distribution function and the MAP or posterior mean estimator.
+- Be able to show the relationship between Gaussian regression and ridge regression.
+- Explain what a predictive distribution is, and how it gives additional information (relative to the prediction functions we've learned in our ridge/lasso homework, for example).